 Šipan is the largest of the Elaphite islands, and is absolutely stunning.
 We actually stop here for the night on one of my routes, and the views are spectacular.
 You can walk over to an amazing little beach bar or explore 2 different towns on either side of the island.

-Sponza Palace & Rector’s Palace in Old Town Dubrovnik
+Things to do in Dubrovnik: Sponza Palace & Rector’s Palace

 The Sponza Palace is right near the entrance to the old port, and used to be where they would deal with the logging and taxation of goods coming and going from there.
 But today, it is a lovely courtyard and museum where you can view the “Memorial Room for the Defenders of Dubrovnik” and many other historical artefects.